 Should you supplement with glucosamine?

-Our conclusion: It may help with some of the pain, as studies indicate, but the jury is still out as far as how much it will help.
+Our conclusion: It may help with some of the pain, as studies indicate, but the jury is still out as far as how much it will help Download the song will bless you.
 Ultimately, we can’t give you a definite answer here other than try it for three to six months and monitor the results in your own situation.
 It has helped other people and studies are generally positive, so it’s worth trying.